rkirk903/MCA-2024/README.md

-> Task 1: Find and describe 3 audio tracks relating to your theme The three tracks I have schosen are within my theme if orchestral pieces of the romantic period composed by tchaickovsky.
+> Task 1: Find and describe 3 audio tracks relating to your theme The three tracks I have schosen are within my theme of orchestral pieces of the romantic period composed by tchaickovsky.

 | Title | Artist | Composer | Copyright Domain | Genre | File/audio format | Number of Channels | Sample Rate | Bits per Second | Duration |
 | ------|--------|----------|------------------|-------|-------------------|--------------------|-------------|-----------------|----------|